 - Federal award number

 - Federal awarding agency

 - Award date

 - DUNS number of sub-recipient

 - Sub-recipient name and it must match registered name in DUNS

 - Sub-award period of performance start and end date

 - Amount of federal funds obligated by the sub-award

 - Total amount of federal award

 - Project description

 - Scope of work by sub-recipient

 - Contact information for awarding official

 - CFDA (Catalog of Federal Domestic Agency) number and name

 - Federal Negotiated Indirect Cost Rate

 - All statutes, regulations and the terms and conditions of the federal award

 - Financial and performance report requirements

 - Permission to access sub-recipient's records and financial statements as necessary during the performance period to meet audit requirements

 - Sub-award close out terms and conditions

 - Debarment statement

-All agreements and sub-award agreements must follow the contract, insurance and board approval requirements as listed in SMCCCD Purchasing Procedures and Conflict of Interest Board Policy 2.45 and Procedures.
-See 2 CFR §200.318 (c)(1) for additional details.
+All agreements and sub-award agreements must follow the contract, insurance and board approval requirements as listed in the SMCCCD Purchasing Guidelines and Conflict of Interest Board Policy 2.45 and Procedure 2.45.1.
+Refer 2 CFR §200.318(c)(1) for additional details.